NoahRR/nvim/README.md

 for plugins.
 All plugins were connected using vim-plug (in the vim-plug folder).

 ## Recommended install:
+- install nvim. either via apt, other, or via snap for latest version. some plugins will only work with >v5.0
 - goto .config folder
 - git clone this repo
 - install vim-plug (see their github page)